 Adobe Premiere Pro ships with a handful of "auto" features — Sequence from Selection, Auto Reframe, Speech to Text, scene edit detection, and the newer AI Edit features that Adobe keeps rolling into the Sensei toolkit.
 They're useful.
 But none of them solve the specific problem of cutting clips to the beat of music, and they all require a $22.99/month Premiere Pro subscription.

-Pulse Edit is a one-time €39.99 plugin for DaVinci Resolve — it works with every version, Free and Studio (18.5+), via OTIO export.
+Pulse Edit is a €13/month plugin for DaVinci Resolve (VAT included, cancel any time) — it works with every version, Free and Studio (18.5+), via OTIO export.
 It does one thing extremely well: it analyzes a music track, detects every beat, then takes clips from your Media Pool and cuts them to those beats, with an AI mood analyzer that adapts the edit pattern to the track.

 If you're an Adobe subscriber considering whether to switch your music-driven editing to Resolve, this comparison covers the real tradeoffs — cost, capability, ecosystem, and where each tool earns its keep.